Reliable Agglomerative Clustering: Reliable Agglomerative Clustering

 Therefore, one way to render contributing many objects/clusters in building the dendrogram is to choose all the linkages instead of the smallest one, which makes the dendrogram grow simultaneously from all the objects.
 However, allowing all the linkages corresponding to any nearest neighbor might be inappropriate, as it can be sensitive to the presence of outliers or to the clusters which are close but have different densities.
 Two examples are illustrated in Figures~\ref{fig:Context-Sensitive-Clust2} and~\ref{fig:Context-Sensitive-Clust3}.
 If we pick all of the linkages, the red object at the top in Figure~\ref{fig:Context-Sensitive-Clust2} would establish a linkage to the green cluster (with the closest object of it) at the first level of the dendrogram.
 However, we know that such a linkage should be established at a higher level, after the members of the green data cloud merge and build their own cluster first.
 Therefore, this linkage is not a \emph{reliable} linkage, as the two objects at its two sides do not share similar properties and densities.
 On the other hand, in Figure~\ref{fig:Context-Sensitive-Clust3}, the two green and black clusters are close to each other, such that some objects of the green data cloud choose the members of the black data cloud as the nearest neighbors, instead of choosing from the green data cloud.
 This occurs due to the different densities of the clusters.
 Therefore, one should be careful in choosing any nearest neighbor linkage.
 In these examples, the objects/clusters at the two sides of a linkage have different properties and densities.
 In the example of Figures~\ref{fig:Context-Sensitive-Clust2}, the red object is an outlier whose neighborhood is empty, unlike the neighborhood of the object at the other side, which is significantly denser.
 Thus, the red object establishes a linkage with one of the green objects, but this object selects another object as its nearest neighbor.
 In Figures~\ref{fig:Context-Sensitive-Clust3}, some of the green objects establish linkage to some of the black objects, which have a different (i.e., higher) densities around.
 Therefore, the black objects do not select these green objects as their nearest neighbors.
 This analysis leads to investigate the \emph{reliability} of linkages established by different objects/clusters, defined in {Definition 1}.

-\textbf{Definition 1}. \emph{A linkage between two clusters $C_p$ and $C_q$ is `reliable' if and only if both clusters are nearest neighbors of each other, i.e., $C_q \in nn(C_p)$ and $C_p \in nn(C_q)$, where $nn(C_p)$ returns the nearest clusters of cluster $C_p$.}\footnote{A cluster may include only a singleton object, i.e., each object is a cluster at the lowest level of the dendrogram.}
+\textbf{Definition 1}. \emph{A linkage between two clusters $C_p$ and $C_q$ is `reliable' if and only if both clusters are nearest neighbors of each other, i.e., $C_q \in nn(C_p)$ and $C_p \in nn(C_q)$, where $nn(C_p)$ returns the nearest clusters of cluster $C_p$.}\footnote{A cluster may include only one single object, i.e., each object is a cluster at the lowest level of the dendrogram.}

 Note that a cluster might have several nearest neighbors, i.e., $|nn(C_p)|\ge 1$.